awsdocs/aws-lambda-developer-guide/doc_source/nodejs-handler.md

 }
 ```

-For non\-async functions, function execution continues until the [event loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) is empty or the function times out\.
+For non\-async handlers, function execution continues until the [event loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/) is empty or the function times out\.
 The response isn't sent to the invoker until all event loop tasks are finished\.
 If the function times out, an error is returned instead\.
 You can configure the runtime to send the response immediately by setting [context\.callbackWaitsForEmptyEventLoop](nodejs-context.md) to false\.

 In the following example, the response from Amazon S3 is returned to the invoker as soon as it's available\.
 The timeout running on the event loop is frozen, and it continues running the next time the function is invoked\.